Future floods will be in mind as California town rebuilds

 ADVERTISEMENT

 More ambitious proposals would run up against twin realities: Major infrastructure costs major money, and Montecito has traditionally favored a natural aesthetic to maintain its character.
+What's more, the flows roughly tracked creeks that cut from the mountains to the ocean, and those creeks are typically on private property.

 Even in high-cost coastal California, the unincorporated community stands apart.
 A home is far more likely to sell for over $10 million than under $1 million.
 It sits on the "American Riviera," an area around Santa Barbara known for its Mediterranean climate and architecture reflecting its Spanish colonial past.